 Oberlo offers a streamlined dropshipping service to Ecommerce retailers.
 As far as dropshipping-focused blogs and newsletters go, there are few that are better for beginners.
 If you’re just starting out in this space, you’ll find the posts and resources on Oberlo immensely valuable.

 Core dna provides a fully-inclusive platform that combines tools for eCommerce, content management, digital marketing and more.
 The blog is an excellent source of information for online retailers that require a broad overview and understanding of the many different facets of running a store.
 The team regularly publishes case-studies, in-depth articles, and software comparisons, covering an array of eCommerce, marketing and content-related topics.

 Prisync provides software to monitor and track competitor pricing.
 Articles on the specific topic of monitoring and pricing, along with more general eCommerce-focused posts, are regularly published on the company blog.
-They also publish useful information about technical aspects of running an eCommerce business.
+They also publish useful information about technical aspects of running and building succesful ecommerce business.
 Definitely one to follow!

 OK, another shameless plug.
 On the Growcode blog, we’re in the process of building what we believe to be one of the most up-to-date and cutting-edge repositories of Ecommerce optimization knowledge anywhere on the web.
 We regularly publish practical, data-backed posts about optimizing everything from your product listings to your “About Us” page.

 Brian Dean won’t bombard you with emails when you subscribe.
 Just occasional, SEO-focused updates about new content on his blog and related offers.

 eMarketer Daily and Retail are both daily briefings on all the news worth covering in the Ecommerce space.
 You can also subscribe to eMarketer Tech if you’re interested in the latest Ecommerce tech news.